BharatPe sacks Madhuri Jain; Grover's role may be limited to a shareholder

 This comes amid Grover, having filed a plead before the Singapore International Arbitration Council (SIAC) seeking indemnity from any legal liabilities and expressed his intent to arrive at a settlement.
 The first hearing was held on February 20 .

 The governance review report is expected to be put before the BharatPe board next week.
 The preliminary report by the risk advisory firm, Alvarez and Marsal engaged by BharatPe has found inconsistencies with recruitment and fake invoices which involved Madhuri Jain, and her brother Shwetank Jain.
+Jain meanwhile has alleged that the ongoing corporate governance review is prejudiced, pre-meditated and biased.

 Meanwhile emails/calls to BharatPe, Ashneer Grover and his wife Madhuri Jain did not elicit any response.